Court Mediation: Your Chance to Stop Foreclosure

 - If you cannot send something in writing, call or go to the court right away to ask for help.

-Note: Send a copy of your Answer to the bank’s lawyer.
-His name and address is on last page of the court Complaint.
+Note: Send a copy of your Answer to the bank’s lawyer, whose name and address is on last page of the court Complaint.

-IMPORTANT: Even if you are already working with your bank to work out a deal, you must respond right away to any court papers served by a sheriff.
+IMPORTANT: Even if you are already working on a solution with your bank, you are still required to respond right away to any court papers served by a sheriff.
 Again, simply send the court a note or use this sample form.
 At the very least call the Court before the 20 day deadline.
-Once the court is overseeing your talks with the bank, you should start getting answers more quickly.

 The bank cannot get a court judgment against you or sell your home while you are involved in court mediation.

-A few days or weeks after you “file” your Answer with the Court, the court clerk will send you a “Scheduling Order for Informational Session.”
-See sample Order form.
+A few days or weeks after you “file” your Answer with the Court, the court clerk will send you a “Scheduling Notice for Informational Session and First Call Mediation.”
+Read the notice carefully.
+You do not need to file any documents or financial forms before your first mediation.
+See sample Scheduling Notice form.

-This notice will tell you the time, date and place of the “informational” meeting.
-Go to the meeting and be on time.
+This notice will tell you the time, date and place of the “informational” meeting and your first mediation.
+Both of these meetings will be held on the same day.
+First, attend the informational session.
+Make sure you are on time.
 If you do not go, you will probably be “defaulted.”
 This means that the Court will assume that you have dropped your request for mediation and will go ahead and allow your case to proceed toward foreclosure.

 - All of your court papers